 It was exhilarating.
 There was no mom to tell you what to do or what the rules were, no uncles to tell you how far you couldn’t go, no pre-plans or instructions or familiar eyes looking at you for whatever reason.
 It was just me, the bike and the road.
 I told myself as I started riding that I was going to ride all over the city, through so many sectors, and then boast about it later on.

 The problem is is that although everything looked familiar, I had trouble getting out of the sector we lived in due to nervousness being on the main road, like the really main road, and lack of know-how.
 I realized I wasn’t going to be able to traverse the entire city in just a couple hours.
 Yes that’s how long I was gone without telling anyone.
 As I looked at the familiar signs, buildings, temples and people going about their daily business, I felt one with it all but was also terribly focused on controlling the bike.
 I didn’t want to fall or hit anything.
 Sadly one of these things occurred.

 I actually ran into a little boy, something I feel guilty about to this day.
 I was stupidly staring at a temple to the right, my eyes away from the road, and hit his leg.
-He was insistent that he was not hurt but I offered to take him to the doctor or at the very least pay for his medical fees.
+I insisted that I take him to the doctor but he insisted that he was not hurt.